OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 ### Dynamic Analysis

+When testing an app targeting Android 7.0 (API level 24) or higher it should be effectively applying the Network Security Configuration **unless the app targets API levels below 24** and you shouldn't able to see the decrypted HTTPS traffic at first.

-Dynamic analysis requires an interception proxy.
-To test improper certificate verification, check the following controls:
+To test improper certificate verification launch a MITM attack using an interception proxy such as Burp.
+Try the following options:

-- Self-signed certificate
+- **Self-signed certificate:**

-In Burp, go to the **Proxy** tab, select the **Options** tab, then go to the **Proxy Listeners** section, highlight your listener, and click **Edit**.
-Then go to the **Certificate** tab, check **Use a self-signed certificate**, and click **Ok**.
-Now, run your application.
+  1. In Burp, go to the **Proxy** tab and select the **Options** tab.
+  2. Go to the **Proxy Listeners** section, highlight your listener, and click **Edit**.
+  3. Go to the **Certificate** tab, check **Use a self-signed certificate**, and click **Ok**.
+  4. Run your application.
 If you're able to see HTTPS traffic, your application is accepting self-signed certificates.

-- Accepting certificates with an untrusted CA
+- **Accepting certificates with an untrusted CA:**

-In Burp, go to the **Proxy** tab, select the **Options** tab, then go to the **Proxy Listeners** section, highlight your listener, and click **Edit**.
-Then go to the **Certificate** tab, check **Generate a CA-signed certificate with a specific hostname**, and type in the backend server's hostname.
-Now, run your application.
+  1. In Burp, go to the **Proxy** tab and select the **Options** tab.
+  2. Go to the **Proxy Listeners** section, highlight your listener, and click **Edit**.
+  3. Go to the **Certificate** tab, check **Generate a CA-signed certificate with a specific hostname**, and type in the backend server's hostname.
+  4. Run your application.
 If you're able to see HTTPS traffic, your application is accepting certificates with an untrusted CA.

-- Accepting incorrect hostnames
+- **Accepting incorrect hostnames:**

-In Burp, go to the **Proxy** tab, select the **Options** tab, then go to the **Proxy Listeners** section, highlight your listener, and click **Edit**.
-Then go to the **Certificate** tab, check **Generate a CA-signed certificate with a specific hostname**, and type in an invalid hostname, e.g., example.org.
-Now, run your application.
+  1. In Burp, go to the **Proxy** tab and select the **Options** tab.
+  2. Go to the **Proxy Listeners** section, highlight your listener, and click **Edit**.
+  3. Go to the **Certificate** tab, check **Generate a CA-signed certificate with a specific hostname**, and type in an invalid hostname, e.g., example.org.
+  4. Run your application.
 If you're able to see HTTPS traffic, your application is accepting all hostnames.

-If you're interested in further MITM analysis or you have problems with the configuration of your interception proxy, consider using [Tapioca](https://insights.sei.cmu.edu/cert/2014/08/-announcing-cert-tapioca-for-mitm-analysis.html "Announcing CERT Tapioca for MITM Analysis").
-It's a CERT pre-configured [VM appliance](http://www.cert.org/download/mitm/CERT_Tapioca.ova "CERT Tapioca Virtual Machine Download") for MITM software analysis.
-All you have to do is [deploy a tested application on an emulator and start capturing traffic](https://insights.sei.cmu.edu/cert/2014/09/-finding-android-ssl-vulnerabilities-with-cert-tapioca.html "Finding Android SSL vulnerabilities with CERT Tapioca").
+If you're still not able to see any decrypted HTTPS traffic, your application might be implementing [certificate pinning](#testing-custom-certificate-stores-and-certificate-pinning-mstg-network-4).

 ## Testing Custom Certificate Stores and Certificate Pinning (MSTG-NETWORK-4)